SReichelt/slate/docs/dev/README.md

 ## Deploying to Netlify or Heroku

-Creating a new public installation of Slate is very simple, and should work out of the box on Netlify or Heroku.
+Creating a new public installation of Slate is very simple, and should work out of the box on Netlify.
 There is a provider-specific part and some provider-independent configuration.

 ### Netlify

 Netlify is recommended because its serverless architecture reduces costs and is potentially faster.
-However, this means that the site runs differently than what you can reproduce locally.
+However, this means that the site runs differently from what you can reproduce locally.

 1. Log in with your GitHub account at https://www.netlify.com/.
 2. Follow the steps to create a new site based on the GitHub repository.
 Leave all settings empty because they are already configured in `netlify.toml`.

 ### Heroku

+_Unfortunately, the Heroku build stopped working after including a custom-built patched npm package.
+It can probably be fixed with a little bit of effort._

 1. Create an account at https://www.heroku.com/.
 2. Create a new Node.js app.